- How Do You Accept the Death of Your Beloved Cat?

 How will you spend the second half of life?
 Who will you be, what will you do, where will you go?
 Maybe you’re a woman over 50 who is looking for meaningful ideas for the rest of your life.
 If so, you are not alone.
 I’m turning fifty in four months, and I can’t wait!

-- 5 Things to Consider Before Going on a Pilgrimage to India
+- 5 Tips for Planning a 50th Birthday Pilgrimage to India

 What gift do you give on a woman’s 50th birthday – especially if that woman is you?
 Good news: the second half of life is when you’re just getting good at being alive!
 These five tips for spiritual pilgrimages and journeys to India will help you celebrate your 50th birthday with faith, freedom and joy. … Read More »5 Tips for Planning a 50th Birthday Pilgrimage to India

 - Comfort and Hope as You Grieve Your Husband’s Death